Miltonr87/Manifest-404/README.md

-# 📀 Liner Notes – Manifest 404 (Break the Firewall)
+# 📀 Liner Notes: Manifest 404 (Break the Firewall)

 Punk has always been about tearing down walls.
 Not just the ones built by governments or corporations, but the invisible ones that keep us apart — firewalls of fear, silence, and disconnection.